 In Lesson 7, we looked at the energy budget of the average atmosphere.
-Now let’s look at the energy budget in the surface layer.
+Now let’s look at the energy budget at Earth's surface.
 We can think of this budget in terms of energy fluxes and energy storage.
 As you learned in Lesson 2, energy is conserved—it must go somewhere.

 There are several basic terms that we can put together in an energy equation that is appropriate for different environments or times of day.
-Upward fluxes will be positive; downward fluxes will be negative.
-The units are W m–2.
+The units of the terms are W m–2.